-All graduate and post-baccalaureate students are assigned a faculty advisor, who provides subject matter expertise and supports students' academic success.
+All graduate and post-baccalaureate students are assigned a faculty advisor upon matriculation.
+The faculty advisor provides subject matter expertise and supports students' academic success.
 Graduate and post-baccalaureate students are encouraged to meet at least once each semester with their faculty advisor to discuss progress and questions related to their academic program.